Tom Wopat: Biography

 Wopat was born in Lodi, Wisconsin, the fifth of eight children born to Albin and Ruth Wopat.
-His father was a dairy farmer of Czech descent.
+His father was a dairy farmer of Polish descent.
 He was raised a devout Catholic.

 Wopat attended the University of Wisconsin–Madison and made his television debut on One Life to Live.
 He credits UW-Madison Lighting Design teacher Gilbert Vaughn Hemsley Jr. with advancing his early performing career.
 He achieved fame on the television series The Dukes of Hazzard (1979–85), then embarked on a music career.
 He has recorded eleven albums.
 Musically, he switches between rock and roll and country music styles, though two recent albums have been of classic pop standards.
 His 1980s albums were on EMI Nashville.
 A 2005 recording, Dissertation on the State of Bliss, is a collection of Harold Arlen songs.
 Wopat first appeared on the Broadway stage as a replacement in the 1977 musical I Love My Wife, as Wally.
 He later appeared as a replacement in the stage musicals City of Angels and Guys and Dolls (as Sky Masterson in 1992–93).

 In 1981, he played the main character, Billy Bigelow, in the musical Carousel, at the Barn Theatre in Augusta, Michigan.
 He later reprised the role at the Kennedy Center in 1986.
 He appeared in the opening cast of the 1999 revival of Annie Get Your Gun as Frank Butler, opposite Bernadette Peters, Cheryl Ladd, Susan Lucci, and Crystal Bernard, who played Annie Oakley (in consecutive order); he was nominated for a Tony Award in 1999 for his performance as Butler.
 He later appeared in revivals of Chicago (as Billy Flynn in 2004–05, 2007 and 2008–09) and 42nd Street.

 In 2005, Wopat appeared in the Broadway revival of David Mamet's Pulitzer Prize–winning play Glengarry Glen Ross as James Lingk.
 He starred in the North Carolina Theatre's production of The Music Man as Harold Hill in November 2006.

 In 2008, Wopat starred on Broadway as the father of the bride-to-be in A Catered Affair, written by Harvey Fierstein (book) and John Bucchino (score), which opened on April 17, 2008, at the Walter Kerr Theatre.
 He received his second Tony nomination for that performance.

 In July 2009, he originated the role of Frank Abagnale Sr. in the musical Catch Me If You Can (based on the film of the same name) in July and August 2009 at Seattle's 5th Avenue Theatre.

 He was featured in the new musical revue Sondheim on Sondheim, conceived and directed by James Lapine, presenting the life and works of Stephen Sondheim.
 The revue premiered on Broadway at the Roundabout Theatre's Studio 54 on March 19, 2010, in previews and closed on June 27.
 He portrayed Ryan Hutton in the musical Lovestruck.